dbrennand/dbrennand.github.io/content/blog/blog-github-pages-hugo.md

 In this post, I'm going to use the [Tania](https://themes.gohugo.io/hugo-tania/) theme.

-Following the themes [installation instructions](https://themes.gohugo.io/hugo-tania/#installation), run the command: `cd username.github.io; git submodule add https://github.com/WingLim/hugo-tania themes/hugo-tania` to install the theme.
+Following the themes [installation instructions](https://themes.gohugo.io/hugo-tania/#installation), run the command: `git submodule add https://github.com/WingLim/hugo-tania themes/hugo-tania` to install the theme.

 In the site's root directory (`username.github.io`), open the `config.yml` file and paste the [Tania theme's configuration](https://github.com/WingLim/hugo-tania/blob/main/exampleSite/config.yaml).
 Edit it to your liking and save the file.